szrenwei/inline-manifest-webpack-plugin/README.md

 __Step3__: config InlineManifestWebpackPlugin
 * __name__: default value is `webpackManifest`,  result in `htmlWebpackPlugin.files[name]`, you can specify any other name __except__ `manifest`, beacuse the name `manifest` haved been used by HtmlWebpackPlugin for H5 app cache manifest.
+* __deleteFile__: default value is true, when build complete, delete the manifest.js and manifest.js.json automacticly.
 ```javascript
 [
 	new InlineManifestWebpackPlugin({